zachhalle/ivory-chess/README.md

 ivory-chess
 ===========
 "Chess rules" type code is found in game/Chess and game/Piece, see ai/Engine for main algorithm.
-To be updated with a proper readme.
+This is a chess program which allows the user to play against the computer, with custom graphical user interface.